hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250604611v1-revisiting-test-time-scaling-a-survey-and-a-diversity-aware-method-f.md

 ---
 layout: default
-title: Revisiting Test-Time Scaling: A Survey and a Diversity-Aware Method for Efficient Reasoning
+title: "Revisiting Test-Time Scaling: A Survey and a Diversity-Aware Method for Efficient Reasoning"
 ---

 # Revisiting Test-Time Scaling: A Survey and a Diversity-Aware Method for Efficient Reasoning